 1. Zillow– Many landlords utilize Zillow to list their rentals so many options can be found here.
 Zillow also makes it easy to apply at multiple places – pay $29 for unlimited applications for 30 days.

-2. Saunders Property Management – A local property management group that specializes in rental property.
+2. Poplar homes – A local property management group that specializes in rental property.
 This is a great place to find homes for rent.

 3. Bruins Properties – A local property management group with over 70 home rentals in the area.

 There’s so much to do and so much to see in Winston-Salem!
 From historic sites to bbq to hiking, it’s easy to find something to do in Winston.
 Winston-Salem is also conveniently located between the Blue Ridge Mountains and the Atlantic Ocean for easy day trips.

 Here’s our list of top things to do in and around Winston-Salem: